tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

         print(frameCount)
 {% endhighlight %}

-With the `frameRate` set to `2.5`, the draw line runs two-and-a-half times every second.
-This means each frame is 4000 milliseconds (0.4 of a second) in duration.
+With the `frameRate` set to `2.5`, the draw line runs two-and-a-half times every second; this means each frame is 4000 milliseconds (0.4 of a second) in duration.
 Because the `print` line executes on every second frame, a new line appears in the Console every 8000 milliseconds:

 <figure>
   <img src="{{ site.url }}/img/pitl04/animation-functions-framecount-evens.png" class="fullwidth" />